Crizzooo/stock-quotes/notes.md

 To keep that search fast, when loading all symbols on server initialization, I create search trees of the Tickers and Company Names.
 When typing in the application search bar, a request will constantly go to the backend to get all search results - trying for both symbol matches and company names.

 The idea was to avoid iterating over the entire array of almost 9000 companies, but again, I know that that dataset isnt THAT large.
 This was probably over engineered in that regard, but I wanted to demo a more complex solution, and I'd love to know your approach to a problem like this.
-Searching on the backend will generally only take a few ms now ( sometimes less than 1 ), so I'd consider it successful.
+Searching on the backend will generally only take a few ms now ( often less than 1ms ), so I'd consider it successful.
 With more time, I wanted to write a script to test the performance of iterating over the 9000 companies to find ticker matches, vs using the search tree.

-I elected not to debounce the search results on the front end, but will do a search request for every typed character after 2 characters.
+I elected not to debounce the search results on the front end, but will do a search request for every typed character after 2 characters and cache the results on the front end state.
 Sometimes debouncing can feel a bit sluggish to the user, but the server is at risk of being 'bombed' by continually updating that search input with strings programatically.

 The search results dropdown is inspired by google, which has a constant drop down of suggested results.
 While searching results for your latest entered character (i.e GOOG), the results will still display the results for 'GOO', which can be helpful for a user to notice that they may be able to stop typing and already have the result they are looking for.

 Every search result is stored in the state of the web app, to again, decrease server load for repeated search terms, and to keep the search fast.
 To help with this request logic and updating results while multiple search requests are possibly going on, I elected to use Redux Saga over Redux Thunk.
 I honestly have not used Saga's before, but it seemed like it made the logic a bit easier, and I'd use them again in the future, or begin learning Redux Obseravbles.
-I've only used Thunks in the past, but am always open to learning and immitating the solutions and best practices established by the team.
+I've only used Thunks in the past, but am always open to learning and imitating the solutions and best practices established by the team.

 After selecting a search result, the backend is queried to fetch the Quote data.
 I wrote a small Cache class, where the backend caches results for a symbol and deletes them after an interval.
 Any requests during that time period will be served from the cache instead.
 This interval is set in the backend configs folder so that this business logic can easily be updated.